Topl/Legal/Lattice_License_Agreement.md

 ## Section 5.
 Product Lines

 **5.1** Lattice billing is determined by the number of Product Lines maintained by an Organization.
 One Product Line corresponds with a single set of parameters including location types, certificates, and properties that can be applied or related to a collection of assets tracked via Lattice.
+Unless otherwise agreed to, the monthly price per Product Line is $150 USD.

 ## Section 6.
 Payment and Billing